 - Doing exercise you hate, only because you want to change your body

-If you or someone you care about are struggling in some of these areas, we’d like to encourage you that there is hope for living free from the constant worrying and obsession that accompanies disordered eating.
+If you or someone you care about are struggling in some of these areas, take our free self-test to explore further.
+We’d like to encourage you that there is hope for living free from the constant worrying and obsession that accompanies disordered eating.

 Help is here…

-Books like Life Inside the Thin Cage and others referenced in the Book Reviews section of the site can help you learn more about how to break free.
-Our Video Library and Ask the Experts section has hundreds of helpful answers to a variety of issues.
+Join our online Lasting Freedom Program for support.
+Books like Life Inside the Thin Cage and others referenced in the Books section of the site can also help you learn more about how to break free.
+Our Video Library and Ask Our Panel section has hundreds of helpful answers to a variety of issues.
 And we highly recommend you find someone to talk to in your area who can help provide an objective opinion about eating and weight issues.

 Don’t assume that there’s no way out – millions of people have learned to break free from the hold of disordered eating and chronic dieting.
 You can too!